mpangas/codir/Sprint2.md

 Returns: A "success" message if the login was successful.
 If not, a corresponding error for one of these scenarios:

 - If the input was incorrectly formatted.
-- If no login exists with that username.
+- If no corresponding username exists in the database.
-- If the password does not match.
+- If the password does not match the stored password for the given username.
-- If creating the JWT failed.
+- If JWT creation failed.
-- (WIP)

 #### GET /api/get

 Used to get all login information in the current database.
+This is primarily used for testing.

-Returns: An object containing all existing login information (with hashed passwords).
+Returns: An array of User objects containing all existing users and their information (with hashed passwords).

 ### GET /api/user